 Many of the Section 529 savings plans offer “age-based” investment options, which allocate your investment between stock, bond, and money market funds based on your child’s age.
 As they get older, the fund becomes more conservative in its investment mix.

-You are permitted to change your investment strategy only once in a 12-month period.
-Exceptions are made if you move your assets from one state’s plan to another or roll the Section 529 plan over to a new beneficiary.
+You are permitted to change your investment strategy twice per calendar year.
+Exceptions are made if you move your assets from one state’s plan to another or name a new beneficiary.

-However, 35 states, including the District of Columbia, offer an income tax deduction to their residents for funding a Section 529 plan.
-Often, this deduction is limited to using your state’s plan.
+However, 34 states and the District of Columbia offer an income tax deduction to their residents for funding a Section 529 plan.
+Typically, this deduction is only available if you use your state’s plan.

-Additionally, Section 529 plans allow for some fairly advanced estate tax planning strategies for families trying to avoid inheritance taxes.
+Additionally, Section 529 plans may allow for advanced estate tax planning strategies for families trying to avoid inheritance taxes.

 An account owner may initiate a tax-free distribution on behalf of the beneficiary for “qualified” college or graduate school expenses (in most states).
-Unlike the Coverdell ESA, elementary and secondary education are not a qualified expense in the Section 529 plans.
+Unlike the Coverdell ESA, qualified expenses for elementary and secondary education (K-12) are limited in Section 529 plans to $10,000.

-The IRS rules for Section 529 qualified expenses, while still being fairly liberal, are more strict than the Coverdell as well:
+The IRS rules for Section 529 qualified higher education expenses, while still being fairly liberal, are more strict than the Coverdell.
+Covered expenses include:

-- Computers / Laptops (only if the school requires them)
+- Computers or laptops (only if the school requires them)

 How Does Section 529 Impact Federal Financial Aid Eligibility?

-Section 529 savings accounts have a minimal effect on Federal financial aid, as they are considered an asset of the parent.
-As such, 5.64% of their value is counted against financial aid eligibility.
+Section 529 savings accounts have a minimal effect on federal financial aid, as they are generally considered an asset of the parent.
+If owned by the student, they'll have a greater impact on aid, but still less than the student's income would.

 If the owner is a grandparent, a member of the extended family, or an unrelated individual, it is argued that the assets do not count against financial aid at all.
 This is because there is no place to report assets owned by people other than a parent or student on the FAFSA form.